 There’s no reason why you shouldn’t look forward to workdays as much as weekends.
 By employing the following five practices, you can begin to alleviate the daily physical and mental strains that are associated with the business sector and contribute to burnout.

-1. Carve out a few minutes for yourself in the morning.
 Working professionals have become accustomed to the get-up-and-go culture that is synonymous with corporate culture.
 The day begins with a flurry of alarms, quick swigs of coffee and a hasty shower before it’s off to the office.
 While many individuals have come to accept these cursory starts to their mornings as an unfortunate, but integral part of their workweek, the reality is that rushing out the door sets the tone for a day wrought with tension.

 Preserving time upon awakening allows for you to focus on what needs to be accomplished in the hours ahead, and reconcile your daily aims.
 As soon as your feet hit the floor, begin with some simple isometric stretching, which aids in resolving somatic stress and loosens your limbs.
 Allot ample time to go about your regular morning routine, which will establish a pacing for the rest of the day.
 There’s an intrinsic aversion to setting the alarm a bit earlier to earmark extra time, but the immediate payoff throughout the workday far outweighs the 15 minutes or so spent sleeping in.
 Yogis call this a sadhana, or a daily morning practice, but no matter what you call it, it’s an evidenced based approach to establishing greater balance by consciously creating time in a world where there seems to be so little.

-2. Establish a daily intention and write it down.
 Structure is a key component to attaining balance, so each and every morning should include a definitive intention for the day.
 After completing your waking stretching routine, set aside a few moments to outline your goal or goals for the day.
 This process can be as simple as identifying a few objectives and making a mental note, or composing a list in a planner or notebook.
 The point is: simply blind-firing your way through the day leads to a lack of motivation and purpose, and can ultimately snowball into fatigue and exhaustion.
 Your intention can be as simple as to be helpful to others, or to have more appreciation for your colleagues – but writing it daily allows you to commit to it beyond thinking, and more into doing.

-3. Plan your meals.
 Your diet is fundamentally associated with living a vigorous, corporate-yogic life.
 Having the foresight to plan meals throughout the workweek as opposed to succumbing to the relative ease of deliveries and drive-thrus instills discipline and provides the appropriate fuel to maintain overall health.
 Living in a more conscious way and giving your diet the attention it deserves is a central aspect of nurturing your inner-equilibrium.

-4. Carve out in-office time to craft a relationship with your breathing and silence.
 As a workforce, we spend far too many minutes reacting to external stimuli as opposed to responding to them.
 The capacity to switch from a reaction to a response is determined by one’s ability to self-regulate, which is a physiologically-driven factor that can be harnessed with a regular yoga or meditation practice.
 Three to five times a week you should designate a period in the workplace to establish a relationship with silence and conscious breathe.
 The ability to create a parasympathetic response in your body is easily triggered mentally and can do worlds for your inner-office.

 Shutting your office door or finding an unobtrusive location to spend as little as 11 minutes focusing and reflecting upon a simple thought such as “let go” or “be here now” can provide that “centered” feeling we enjoy on vacation or during the weekend – smack dab in the middle of your workday.
 If feasible, take this practice a step-further and sign-up for a local yoga class near the office and substitute your typical lunch hour for a 30 minute yoga tune-up series, and a smoothie on the go.